dsweber2/dsweber2.github.io/index.md

 * Optimization
 * Mathematical Neuroscience

-Currently, I am focused on applying formalizations of neural networks to a well simulated sonar problem and understanding why that works, as well as a hefty side interest in understanding why Convolutional Neural Networks work so well in general.
+Currently, I am focused on applying the scattering transform to a well simulated sonar problem and understanding why that works, as well as a hefty side interest in understanding why Convolutional Neural Networks work so well in general.